 EW 30ft - Various equipment.
 RVs up to 30 feet.
 Graveled entrance, mostly shaded.
 A bathhouse is available.
 Electric and water hookups.

 EW RV36 - Various equipment.
 RVs from 30 and 36 feet long only.
 No tents or popups.
+A bathhouse is nearby.
+No electric or water hookups.

 Total sites of each type: EW Tent/Popup, 13; EW 25ft, 9; EW 30ft, 7; EW RV36, 4